commune-ai/commune/README.md

 ```

-Build the container
+Build the Image for the Container

 ```
 make build
 ```

-Start the Container
+Start the Container from the Image:
 ```
 make start
 ```